explainers-by-googlers/standardizing-cross-site-cookie-semantics/README.md

 When current third-party cookie blocking controls are enabled, major browsers' behaviors differ:

 - Chrome will always block cookies in the ABA embed unless the inner 1p.com frame [requests storage access](https://developer.mozilla.org/en-US/docs/Web/API/Storage_Access_API).
-Chrome will autogrant requests in these contexts.
+Chrome will auto-grant requests in these contexts.

 - Firefox allows the ABA embed to read cookies set by A as the top-level site, but the ABA embed cannot write new cookies.